Updated: 2022/Sep/29

 The supported modifiers are:

-:E Replaces each word in the variable with its suffix.
+:E Replaces each word with its suffix.

-:H Replaces each word in the variable with its dirname.
+:H Replaces each word with its dirname.

 :Mpattern